echoprotocol/echowiki/api-reference/testrpc/README.md

 Echo TestRPC API is based on Ethereum TestRPC protocol and extends JSON API.
 More details on the API can be found on [TestRPC API page](methods.md).

-The new block generation mechanism generates a new block every 5 seconds if any new transaction presents.
-This period can be changed in config.
+New block generates instantly after push or transaction if miner enabled.
+When miner is disabled blocks wouldn't be generated.
 Echorand consensus and block generator are disabled in TestRPC.

 By-default all plugins are disabled, but can be enabled in config or program arguments.
 Echorand and network APIs are not supported.
 To enable plugin specify it in config options `plugins`, for example `--plugins="sidechain,history".
 All supported APIs are always enabled.